pklaus/jpnevulator.py/README.md

     00 12 05 06 39 00 12 05 06 39 1F 00 22 80 00 0E ....9....9.."...
     $

-### Completeness
+### Differences from the original jpnevulator

-Not all command line parameters are implemented so far, but the most important ones are:
+Not all command line parameters and their functionality are implemented so far, but the most important ones are:

 * `--read`
 * `--tty NAME:ALIAS`